 In addition, an electrification scheme has to consider the interface between two sectors, i.e. rail and the energy sectors.
-Both are regulated environments in the UK / EU and both have subtly different requirements and focus.
+Both are regulated environments in the UK / EU, and both have subtly different requirements and focus.

-Earthing standards Update
+Earthing Standards Update

 The latest Earthing Designs standard update often referenced is: